Decentralized GNSS at Global Scale via Graph-Aware Diffusion Adaptation: Methods

-\begin{remark}[Regarding the total support condition for the masked Sinkhorn--Knopp projection \cite{knight2008sinkhorn}] The Sinkhorn--Knopp projection onto the set of (masked) doubly stochastic matrices exists, and the alternating normalization converges, if and only if the input nonnegative matrix has \emph{total support}.
-In our setting, it suffices to check this property for the mask $\mathbf{M}^{(l)}$, since $\widetilde{\mathbf{W}}^{(l)}$ is strictly positive on the support of $\mathbf{M}^{(l)}$ and zero elsewhere.
+\begin{remark}[Implicit total support condition for the masked Sinkhorn--Knopp projection \cite{knight2008sinkhorn}] The Sinkhorn--Knopp projection onto the set of (masked) doubly stochastic matrices exists, and the alternating normalization converges, if and only if the input nonnegative matrix has \emph{total support}.
+In our setting, it suffices to check this property for the mask $\mathbf{M}^{(l)}$, since $\widetilde{\mathbf{W}}^{(l)}$ is strictly positive on the support of $\mathbf{M}^{(l)}$ and zero elsewhere via Hadamard product.
 In our settings (namely, $\mathbf{M}^{(l)}$ is symmetric and $[\mathbf{M}^{(l)}]_{rr}=1$ for all $r$), every positive entry of $\mathbf{M}^{(l)}$ lies on a positive diagonal: diagonal entries belong to the identity permutation, and off-diagonal pairs $(r,q)$ and $(q,r)$ belong to a permutation that swaps $r$ and $q$ while fixing all other indices.
 Hence $\mathbf{M}^{(l)}$ has total support, and so does $\widetilde{\mathbf{W}}^{(l)}$.
-It follows that the masked Sinkhorn--Knopp scaling exists, converges and preserves the sparsity pattern (acting blockwise if the mask decomposes). \end{remark}
+It follows that the masked Sinkhorn--Knopp scaling exists, converges and preserves the sparsity pattern (acting blockwise if the mask decomposes from disconnected graphs). \end{remark}